Orel Hershiser: Early years (1983–1987)

-Hershiser was called up to the Dodgers for the first time on September 1, 1983, and made his debut the same day, against the Montreal Expos.
+The Dodgers promoted Hershiser to the major leagues for the first time on September 1, 1983.
+He made his debut the same day, against the Montreal Expos.
 He came into the game in the seventh inning and retired all three batters he faced on two ground outs and a strikeout (of Tim Wallach).
 However, in his second inning of work he allowed a double and a single for a run and was promptly taken out of the game.
 In eight appearances that month, he had an ERA of 3.38.

 Hershiser played winter ball in the Dominican Republic after the season and worked with pitching coach Dave Wallace on his delivery.
 He was almost arrested when some fireworks his friends were setting off for a New Year's party hit a Dominican General's house, but Dodger coach Manny Mota intervened on his behalf.

 Hershiser made the Dodgers Opening Day roster for the 1984 season as the last man in the bullpen and was mostly used as a long reliever early on.
 His first win was in a 12-inning game against the St. Louis Cardinals on April 5.
-After getting pounded in one game, Dodger manager Tommy Lasorda gave him such a verbal lashing that was so loud teammates took to calling it "sermon on the mound".
+After getting pounded in one game, he received such a loud, verbal lashing from Dodger manager Tommy Lasorda that his teammates took to calling it the "sermon on the mound".
 Lasorda told Hershiser that he was too timid on the mound, giving hitters too much respect.
 He gave him the nickname "Bulldog" so that he would have a tougher attitude in games.

 Hershiser made his first start on May 26 against the New York Mets because of an injury to Jerry Reuss.
 He pitched six innings and allowed only one run.
 He became a full-fledged starter in the Dodger rotation in July and responded by pitching four complete game shutouts that month, which was good enough to tie for the most in the Majors that season (with Joaquín Andújar and teammate Alejandro Peña).
 He finished the season with a record of 11–8 and a 2.66 ERA in 45 games (20 starts).

 In the 1985 season he led the National League (NL) in winning percentage, compiling a 19–3 record with a 2.03 ERA.
 The Dodgers won the NL West, and Hershiser finished third in Cy Young Award voting.
-He also saw his first post-season action, pitching in two games in the 1985 National League Championship Series.
+He also saw his first postseason action, pitching in two games in the 1985 National League Championship Series.
 In the 1986 season, Hershiser went 14–14 with a 3.85 ERA.
 The next season he was selected to his first All-Star Game while compiling a 16–16 record with a 3.06 ERA.